 IMAN’s efforts with GAPA will continue, as community voices are lifted up and city leadership is engaged in pursuit of lasting change to the status quo.
 Police accountability is an issue affecting many IMAN leaders, for whom GAPA serves as a promising vehicle through which to counteract the over-criminalization of Black and Brown communities.
 If you are interested in joining this campaign, contact Organizing Director Shamar Hemphill at email@example.com.

 Recent federal policy decisions around immigration and criminal justice have had a marked impact on the daily lives of many Chicagoans, and particularly those in the Marquette Park area.
-Recognizing the growing importance of accessible community organizing spaces, IMAN began hosting weekly Grassroots Power Hour sessions to serve the needs of local individuals and families navigating our quickly shifting political landscape.
+Recognizing the growing importance of accessible community organizing spaces, IMAN established weekly Grassroots Power Hour sessions to serve the needs of local individuals and families navigating our quickly shifting political landscape.
+Over 300 community members have been engaged thus far through the Grassroots Power Hour initiative, invigorating our base of local leaders.

-Grassroots Power Hour is a space for local residents and others from across Chicago to come together for education and relationship-building.
-Through relationships, IMAN has been able to collectively build power that has fueled our organizing work over the last 20 years.
-This type of grassroots work allows communities and institutions to build power together, allowing us to push for the types of policies and neighborhood transformation that our communities so desperately need.
-Grassroots Power Hour also creates space for healing through artistic expression and self-care, access to legal counsel, and training around organizing concepts.
+Grassroots Power Hour is vital space for residents from across the city to come together for education and relationship-building.
+Through genuine relationships, IMAN has been able to collectively build power that has fueled our organizing work over the last 20 years, allowing us to push for the types of policies and neighborhood transformation that our communities so desperately need.
+Grassroots Power Hour has also opened up space for healing through artistic expression and self-care, access to legal counsel, and training around organizing concepts.

-As 2017 continues, Grassroots Power Hour will dig deeper into issues of criminal justice, immigration and national security, utilizing IMAN’s organizing model to equip our communities with the tools and education necessary to navigate the shifting landscape.
-Grassroots Power Hour is held every Wednesday at 5:30 pm at IMAN’s Youth & Arts Wellness Center.
-For more information, please contact Sara Hamdan at email@example.com
+Throughout the year, IMAN organizers dug deep into issues of food justice, immigration and national security, utilizing IMAN’s organizing model to equip our communities with the tools and education necessary to navigate the shifting landscape.
+Legal professionals operating in various spheres presented on topics ranging from students’ rights to safe police interactions, creating a practical, community-driven environment.
+Grassroots Power Hour will resume in 2018, and for more information please contact Organizer Sara Hamdan at firstname.lastname@example.org

 For the second time, IMAN organizers traveled to California to train Bayan Claremont students and leaders from Islah LA on the essentials of effective, transformative grassroots community organizing.
 An engaged group of over 40 leaders participated in the weekend-long training, which was hosted in South Central Los Angeles at Islah LA headquarters.